Winner of Los Angeles Press Club Award, 2014

 Eventually, the locomotive’s engine roared.
-Metal clanged upon metal, as the couplers between rail cars tightened.
-Then the train, filled with convicts, sluggishly rolled out of the Shanghai West Railway Station.
+Metal clanged upon metal, as the joints between railcars tightened.
+Then the train, filled with convicts, sluggishly rolled out of Shanghai’s West Railway Station.

 It was October 1958, a dangerous time to be faithful Roman Catholics in the revolutionary, Communist-controlled People’s Republic of China.

 It was the end of the Japanese occupation.
 No more air raid sirens.
 No more Imperial Japanese Army soldiers.
-No more identification checkpoints.
+No more ID check points.
 No more shakedowns.
 No more on-the-spot strip searches.
 No more prisoner-of-war internment camps.

-And the Wangs shared in that optimism, even though the family had to squeeze into a humble, third-story, walk-up apartment on Boulevard de Montigny (former name of Xizang Road South).
-It was wonderful to live in the city’s French Concession, a district known for streets shaded by London plane trees with decorative marbled bark, pseudo-maple leaves and dangling seed balls.
+And the Wangs shared in that optimism, even though the family had to squeeze into a humble, third-story walk-up apartment on Boulevard de Montigny (former name of Xizang Road South).
+It was wonderful to live in the city’s French Settlement, a district known for its streets shaded by London plane trees with showy marbled bark, pseudo-maple leaves and dangling seed balls.

 At times, moments of enchantment filled the evenings.

-In the dim light, Catherine listened, and a peace and calm fell upon her, as the tones of the erhu married the tones of the yueqin.
+In the dim light of the apartment, Catherine listened, and a peace and calm fell upon her, as the tones of the erhu married the tones of the yueqin.

-Once in a great while, Ah-Bà and Mm-Ma splurged and treated their two eldest children, John and Catherine, to a traditional Chinese opera.
-In the evening after dinner, the family walked a few short blocks north, up the wide and busy Boulevard de Montigny, dodging pedestrians in Chinese gowns, limbless beggars, noodle vendors and barefoot rickshaw runners.
-At the corner of Rue du Consulat (former name of Jinling Road East) stood the very famous Gold Theater.
+Once in a great while, Ah-Bà and Mm-Ma splurged and treated the two oldest children, John and Catherine, to a traditional Chinese opera.
+In the evening, after dinner, the family walked a few short blocks north, up the wide and busy Boulevard de Montigny, dodging pedestrians in Chinese gowns, limbless beggars, noodle vendors and barefoot rickshaw runners.
+At the corner of rue du Consulat (former name of Jinling Road East) stood the very famous Gold Theater.

 Catherine’s favorite opera “Suo Lin Nang” (“The Jewelry Bag”) hinged on the chance meeting of two brides, one wealthy, the other poor.
 The plot unfolded, revealing universal themes of generosity, gratitude and reversal of fortune, while embracing the Confucian philosophical ideal of reciprocity.

-From the back row, the least expensive seats, she watched as Yan-Chiu Cheng (old form of Yanqiu Zheng) played Hsiang-Ling Hsueh (old form of Xiangling Xue), the bride from a very wealthy family.
-Catherine sat transfixed as Cheng, dressed in a brightly colored bridal costume and exaggerated makeup, traveled in a luxurious sedan across the stage, followed by a long procession of servants playing horns and gongs, carrying the bride’s trousseau.
-With his tones of sorrow, Cheng’s singing stabbed at Catherine’s heart and wrenched emotions from her, forever leaving deep impressions.
-He was one of the “famous four” actors for a reason.
+From the back row, the least expensive seats, she watched as Yin-Qiu Chen, one of the “famous four” actors, played Xiang-Ling Xue, the bride from a very wealthy family.
+Catherine sat transfixed as Chen, dressed in a brightly colored bridal costume and exaggerated makeup, traveled in a luxurious sedan, across the stage, followed by a long procession of servants playing horns and gongs, carrying the bride’s trousseau.
+With his tones of sorrow, Chen’s singing stabbed at Catherine’s heart and wrenched emotions from her, forever leaving deep impressions.
+Chen was one of the “famous four” for a reason.